na-na-hi/renget/archive/vpmdcloverpb.md

 >His true name is Woopy, a name Wooper really isn't a fan of.

 >Together, Chespin and Wooper form Team Cozy.
 While they may bring in an outlaw every now and then, the main focus of their adventures are more mundane things such as comfy blankets, tasty foods, and pretty much anything that helps one relax.
+>The two have a habit of sharing a bed, a secret that Chespin would be absolutely terrified of the rest of the guild learning about.
 >The two wear matching Mach Ribbons

 ###Sableye